 Eighth Class boys and girls are designing Christmas ornaments in Mr. John Storjohann’s computer class.
 The assignment was to choose a landmark on campus as the theme for their ornament, sketch it out, and then design it using TinkerCAD, the CAD/CAM program we use for 3D models.

 Students have chosen the Shrine, the Round House, the Caire Courtyard fountain, the front gate, etc. Most of them are doing a true 3D design rather than a bas relief style of ornament, although a student is attempting to recreate the John Pils painting as a 3D ornament!
 As one student said when he was working on a particularly tricky design, “I like a challenge!”

-The Academy community honored veterans with a touching Prayer Service planned by the Third and Fourth Classes.
+The Academy community honored veterans with a touching Prayer Service planned by the Fourth Class.
 Several family members who are Veterans joined for the program, which included a flag procession led by the Scouts.
 Students shared heartfelt reflections, poems, prayers and songs.

 Mr. Adam Still, father of Adam in Primary, was guest speaker.
 Formerly a Captain, Mr. Still graduated from the United States Military Academy in 2017 and was commissioned as a Second Lieutenant.
 He served five years active duty in several roles as an assistant operations officer, platoon leader and operations officer.
 His duty stations were Fort Leonard Wood, MO and Fort Carson, CO as well as a rotational deployment to Kuwait in support of Operation Spartan Shield.